What is a Webhook?

 For the rest of that section, we'll leave the Content Type and Secret Key fields alone.
 The Secret Key field comes into play if you're looking to secure your webhook form integrations.
 If you're looking to do that, you can read a more detailed doc about it here.

 Click the blue Continue button to move forward.

 Mapping the Fields

-If you scroll down a bit, you'll see the Map Fields area.
+Now you'll see the Map Fields area.
 You'll need to set these up so that your software knows how to store the data from your form once it has been received.